Robchike9290/QuizlansQuizQuorner/README.md

 After logging in, the user has the option to select either the "Create a Quiz", "Take a Quiz", "Home", or "User" pages, while also having the option to log out.
 They can also select a particular quiz in the database, which will route them directly to the page to take this particular quiz.

 #### Create a Quiz

 ![Text input fields](http://g.recordit.co/xUzhnzFfPE.gif)
+Here the user is able to start creating a fully personalizable quiz with inputs for a title, category, and description.
 ![Add Question](http://g.recordit.co/wPQl4S0axS.gif)
-![Add Banner and Question Area](http://g.recordit.co/DMtwi12gjS.gif)
+The user has the ability to add any number of questions they'd like, and easily select the correct answer for future quiz-takers.
+![Add Banner and Question Area](http://g.recordit.co/DMtwi12gjS.gif) Here the user can choose a banner image to grab the attention of other users.
+They can also view all of the questions they've created thus far.

 ### 🧪 Technologies
 * @emotion/react : Version 11.8.2,